 Some photographers have an assistant who helps them during the session, and others rely on a parent to spot baby with more difficult poses (and some photographers don’t use one at all).
 Make sure you know and are ok with how that photographer operates.
-It’s also smart to make sure the photographer AND the assistant are healthy and vaccinated.

 5. Do you do composite images?

 I am sure you’ve seen those beautiful newborn portraits with baby posed on a hanging swing, curled up in a twig wreath or balancing precariously on their own hands.
 They’re gorgeous when done right!
 But what many people don’t know is that, when done safely, these are composite images.
 And that these final images you are seeing do not show all of the work and safety precautions that were involved with these portraits.
 Any pose where a baby could startle, fall or roll should be done as a composite.

 What is a composite?
 A composite is when multiple images are merged together in Photoshop to hide whatever is supporting baby.
 This could be an assistant’s hand or a special prop.
 A baby should never be left alone in these poses, and should always have a hand on them.
 This is typically done with an assistant, but can also be done with the help of a parent.

 Corie has years of experience with composites, and will not hesitate to do one if baby’s safety is at all in question.

 6. Is your business insured?
 Are you a legal business?

 This is so important — heaven forbid an accident were to happen at your session.
 Any photographer who works with newborn babies should have business and liability insurance, as well as a current business license.
 These items mean that you are dealing with a true professional and not a fly-by-night hobbyist.
 A professional photographer should also provide a contract for you to sign that documents all of the key terms and conditions for the session.
 You should feel comfortable with your chosen photographer and trust that they have done everything possible to protect your child.